 MLD is the best way to heal after surgery.

 MLD (manual lymphatic drainage) massage is renowned for speeding up your recovery process after vaser liposuction.
 It has been around for decades and plastic surgeons recommend it as a basic method for treating postoperative swelling and tissue damage.
+Research (Casas & DePoli 1999) shows that MLD post surgery speeds up your healing from 9 to 18 months down to 6 weeks to 3 months with.
+Layer on top of this that we also use Deep Oscillation where appropriate and your results are even better.

 The lymphatic system is a tissue network.
 It comprises lymphatic vessels and ducts, lymphoid organs (spleen, liver and kidneys, lymphatic nodes, thymus and tonsils), and lymphoid tissue.
 There’s more detail on this below.